EganJ/GpuDatastructures/README.md

 * Important: while inserting, multiple different blocks may try to add the same new node.
 It is ok if they both take up a slot in the memory buffer, but only one should be added to any e-class.
 This can be done with an atomic op while adding to the hash-cons that returns the e-class only of the first thread to insert that same block.

 ### Repair

+## Limitations

+* In general, the same rule may match to the same e-graph node multiple times, for multiple choices of values.
+This is tricky to implement, and we currently take